 - Autonomy: the freedom to do things the way that you think it should be done

-We can’t all spend all of our time working on problems that we feel deeply passionate about.
+We can’t all spend all of our time working on problems that we feel passionate about.
 In the absence of finding purpose in the work, we can instead find purpose in our team.
-You’ll feel driven to help the project succeed for the good of the team.
-You’ll find motivation in the team you’re going to battle with, rather than what you’re battling against.
+We can find motivation in the team you’re going to battle with, rather than what you’re battling against.

 It’s tempting to give each task to a person who already knows how to accomplish it, thus robbing everyone else of the opportunity to learn new things.
 People on a jelled team know what each other want to learn, and want to help each other learn those things.
 This means that tasks can be given to people who want to learn rather than people who already know how to do those things.
 We’ll come back to this below (see “Education robbery”).

-This one should be somewhat obvious.
 People like feeling empowered to make decisions and solve problems and take educated risks.
-It’s harder to self-motivate if your work is basically just doing exactly what someone else already told you to do.
+It’s harder to self-motivate if your work is doing exactly what someone else already told you to do.
 People on a jelled team (especially managers and tech leads) have the respect and trust for their team members needed to give each other the freedom to make their own technical decisions.
 This comes down to providing strategic direction rather than tactical direction (see “Defensive management”).

 It’s simple — teams that are jelling tend to have happier people than teams that aren’t.